Petar Vitanov (footballer)

-Petar Ivo Vitanov (Петър Иво Витанов; born 10 March 1995) is a Bulgarian professional footballer who plays as a midfielder for First League club CSKA 1948.
+Petar Ivo Vitanov (Петър Иво Витанов; born 10 March 1995) is a Bulgarian professional footballer who plays as a midfielder for First League club CSKA 1948 Sofia.

 Vitanov began his career with CSKA Sofia.
 After progressing into the first team, he made his senior debut in December 2013.
 However, he struggled to establish himself in the first team, making 32 appearances during a four-year spell.
 He was released by CSKA in 2017 and joined Vereya.
 In January 2018, Vitanov signed with Cherno More Varna, before moving to Lokomotiv Plovdiv in June 2019.

 Club career

 Vitanov started his career at home-town club CSKA Sofia, joining their youth system as a seven-year-old.
 In 2009, after a successful trial he won a scholarship and joined the Football Academy of Brooke House College in England.

 In 2012 Vitanov returned to CSKA.
 On 19 July 2013, he signed his first professional contract with the club, keeping his services at CSKA until 2016.
 He made his debut on 14 December 2013, coming on as a 46th-minute substitute for Emil Gargorov in a 7–0 home win over Lyubimets 2007.

 In June 2017, Vitanov signed with Vereya.

 On 12 January 2018, Vitanov signed with Cherno More.
 On 17 February, he made his official debut for the club in a 1–4 home defeat by Beroe.

 On 15 July 2023, Vitanov signed with Chinese Super League club Tianjin Jinmen Tiger.

 On 1 February 2024, Vitanov signed with Challenger Pro League club Beveren.